 You can substitute any combination of dried mixed beans for this Multi Bean Soup recipe.
 Simply buy a few different varieties to create your own mix, or substitute another bean mix, like 16 bean, 12 bean, 7 bean, etc. My local Kroger carries a 16 bean soup mix that I used once while testing this soup, and it worked just fine!

-What Else Can You Add to this Bean Soup?
+What Else Can You Add to this Soup?
+(Variations)

-This soup is fairly flexible, and it’s easy to change up the seasonings to create a different flavor profile (Cajun spice is popular).
-You could even go in a chili direction.
+This soup is fairly flexible, and it's easy to change up the seasonings to create a different flavor profile (Cajun spice is popular).
+You could even go in a chili direction by adding chili powder, cumin, etc.

 If you want to add a meaty component, but still keep this recipe vegan, try adding some veg Italian sausage.
 I like Field Roast or Tofurky.
 I'd recommend sauteing the sausage separately, then adding it towards the end (about half an hour before the beans are done cooking).